Sarah Monahan

-Sarah Monahan (born 12 April 1977) is an Australian former child actress.
+Sarah Monahan (born 12 April 1977) is an Australian-American former child actress.
 Best known for her role as Jenny Kelly on Hey Dad..!, she also appeared in Sons and Daughters and Home and Away.

 Early career

 Monahan got her start in the industry from her fashion designer father.
 She was the in-house model for his children's clothing line, and later, went on to appear in over 100 television and print ads.

 Hey Dad..!

 Monahan auditioned for the role of Jenny in Hey Dad..! when she was six.
 Even though the producers were looking for a younger actress, her small stature at the time, combined with her ability to read the script, helped her to win the role.
 After filming the pilot, she spent a short time on the Australian soap opera Sons and Daughters, playing the role of Cassie Hunt in 24 episodes that first aired in early 1986.
 She returned to filming on Hey Dad..! that year, and stayed with the show for six years, departing in 1993 one year before the show concluded.
 She became the primary income earner for her family when her father died just before Hey Dad...! debuted.